dconnet/AgilityBook/AgilityBook/Readme.txt

 - Boost is no longer required when using VC9+SP1 (or VC9FeaturePack).
 Note, the included project files now assume the Service Pack is installed with VS2008.
 ARB has been built and tested using Boost version 1.52.0.
 There is no need to actually build the Boost libraries.
-(Currently, only the smart_ptr and weak_ptr templates are used.)
+(Currently, only the smart_ptr, weak_ptr and make_shared templates are used.)
 [Minimum Boost version supported (for TR1): 1.38.0] When the library is unpacked, it should be located according to the map above.
 The default directory when unpacked is boost_1_52_0 (of course,